[Coronavirus] EU courts still issuing verdicts despite pandemic

 Forgotten risk

-With national courts restricting work to urgent cases, the pandemic has put in doubt judicial cooperation on European arrest warrants.
+With national courts restricting work to priority cases, the pandemic has put in doubt judicial cooperation on extraditions using European arrest warrants.

-It also augured delays for the almost 500,000 asylum applicants who were awaiting decisions in EU states as of January, according to figures from the European Asylum Support Office, an EU agency in Malta.
+It also augured delays for the almost 500,000 asylum applicants who were awaiting decisions in EU states as of January, according to figures from the European Asylum Support Office, an EU agency in Valletta.

-But for Fair Trials, a London-based human rights NGO, those most at risk were also the most neglected by society - Europeans who were suspects or convicts already in custody.
+But for Fair Trials, a London-based human rights NGO, those most at risk were also those most neglected by society - Europeans who were suspects or convicts already in custody.

 They were at risk of injustice if novel working methods, such as videoconferences with their defence lawyers, violated their rights, such as the right to privacy, Fair Trials director Jago Russell told EUobserver.